farcasterxyz/hub-monorepo/CONTRIBUTING.md

 Then, from the root folder run:

 - `yarn install` to install dependencies
-- `yarn build` to ensure that the test suite runs correctly
+- `yarn build` to build Hubble and its dependencies
 - `yarn test` to ensure that the test suite runs correctly

 ### 2.2.
 Signing Commits